elijahr/lintball/README.md

                             check with the given configuration.
-Useful for debugging the ignores section of a .lintballrc.json config file. update                    Update lintball to the latest version. githooks [path]           Install lintball githooks in the working directory or [path]. lintballrc [path]         Place a default .lintballrc.json config file in the working directory or [path]
+Useful for debugging the ignores section of a .lintballrc.json config file. install-githooks [path]   Install lintball install-githooks in the working directory or [path]. lintballrc [path]         Place a default .lintballrc.json config file in the working directory or [path]